Special Kinda Love

-"Special Kinda Love" is a single by the Jets, released on August 19, 1990.
-Written by Vassal Benford.
-It was released as a single from their greatest hits album, The Best of The Jets on the MCA label, the song was not nearly as successful as some other recordings by the group.
+"Special Kinda Love" is a song recorded by American band, the Jets, released in 1990, through MCA Records.
+Written by Vassal Benford, it was released as the lead single from their greatest hits album, The Best of The Jets (1990), though the song was not nearly as successful as some other previous records by the group.
 It only reached number 83 on the R&B chart.